- The importance of an exhaust manifold gasket, and why you need to replace a manifold gasket

 This guide will provide everything you need to know, from its healthy function to replacing faulty items.

-What is an exhaust manifold gasket?
-How to replace a manifold gasket?
+The importance of an exhaust manifold gasket, and why you need to replace a manifold gasket

 An exhaust manifold gasket is a mechanical seal that is usually made from multi-layered embossed steel.
 However, it can be manufactured from high-temperature fiber material, graphite, ceramic composites, and combinations of those materials too.